 However, if you don’t have a fixed income or if you’re still on shaky ground, autopay might not be the best choice.
 Whatever you’re paying might have a grace period, but if you overdraw from your bank account, you could face some costly overdraft fees.
 Autopay is great.
 Just be sure the money will be there.

 Finally, do everything you can to keep your bills from being sent to a collections agency.
 This has devastating effects on your credit score, and recovery can take ages.
-Whether you have to sell something, take a part-time job, or ask your family like we mentioned above, avoid collections.
-Talk to the lenders and services you owe and make a repayment plan.
+Whether you have to sell something, take a part-time job, or ask your family as we mentioned above, avoid collections.
+Talk to the lenders and providers you owe and make a repayment plan.
 Most businesses have protocols in place to set up these plans.
-Sending you to collections also costs them a fee, so they’d rather avoid it if possible.
+Sending you to collections also costs them a fee, so they’d rather avoid it if possible

 We hope you find these tips and tricks helpful as you navigate toward higher FICO scores and financial stability.